WSR PARTNERSHIP PORTAL

 This project follows the guidelines set forth from the QAPP document, which was developed with federal partners, as well as some state agencies.

-Volunteers with this project collect data in the field after completing an interactive online training.
+Volunteers with this project collected data and water samples in the field after completing an interactive online training.
 We supply them with sampling equipment and printed protocol booklets.
 Digital copies of those printed protocols can be found below.

 PROJECT MEDIA